Introduction

 -

-DBSP does not provide any concurrency control mechanisms, or transactions.
+DBSP does not currently provide any concurrency control mechanisms, or transactions.
 DBSP is simply a stream processing engine, where each input change produces a corresponding output change.

 -